pydata/xarray/doc/faq.rst

-    Similarly ``da - da.mean('row', 'column')`` would normalize the values based on the mean value in its width and height, again regardless of whether we have a single or multiple frames, color or B&W, etc.
+    Similarly ``da - da.mean('row', 'column')`` would normalize the values based on the mean value in its width and height, again regardless of whether we have a single or multiple frames, color or grayscale, etc.

   - *Alignment*: Xarray can package arrays which share some, but not all, of their dimensions in a dataset and align the dimensions they do share.